deep-learning-prof/cnn-lab/README.md

 #### Questions
 1. Describe the architecture of the CNN.
 Provide details about the layers' size, type, and number.
 Also provide details about the activation functions used.

-   *Answer:* Based on the image `cnn_model.png`, we can observe that the CNN is formed by 6 layers.
+   *Answer:* We can observe that the CNN is formed by 6 layers.

    **Layer 1**: This is the input layer.
 It doesn't apply any processing but it tells our model the shape of the inputs.
 In this case, we have an input with shape None, 32, 32, 3.
 This